Tropical storm watch issued for Palm Beach County

-A tropical storm watch is in effect for Palm Beach County after Tropical Depression 19 formed at 5 p.m.
-Friday.
+A tropical storm watch is in effect for Palm Beach County after Tropical Depression 19 formed Friday.

-The tropical storm watch is in effect for Jupiter southward to the upper Florida Keys.
+The tropical storm watch is in effect for south of Jupiter Inlet to north of Ocean Reef and Ochlockonee River to Okaloosa/Walton County Line.

 SPECIAL COVERAGE: Hurricane Guide | Hurricane Center